Skip to content

 // Encrypt the data

-const encryptedData = await encryptWithAES(JSON.stringify(data), sharedSecret);
+const encryptedData = await encryptWithAES(JSON.stringify(data), sharedSecret)

 // Store the encrypted data and ephemeral public key